eudoxia0/interim/README.md

 using [regions][region-cyclone].
 As of 2018, the only major language with compile-time memory management is [Rust][rust], which is notoriously tough to learn.
-Interim was built to prove that sound, GC-free, compile-time memory management can both simple to implement and easy to learn and use.
+Interim was built to prove that sound, GC-free, compile-time memory management can be both simple to implement and easy to learn and use.

 ## Overview of Regions